Pressure washer pump types

 • Several moving parts make fixing it almost impossible

-• Not economical to fix if it breaks down
+• Not economical to fix it if it breaks down

 Lifespan

-• This product has the lowest lifespan out of the three pump options, and it’ll usually top out at 200 to 400 hours.
+• This product has the lowest lifespan of the three pump options and usually tops at 200 to 400 hours.
 So, if you use it less than three hours a week, it’ll fail within two or three years.

-Another important point to consider with these pumps is if they have a variable or fixed displacement.
-In a variable displacement system, you can adjust your swash plate’s angle to vary your flow rate.
+Another important point to consider with these pumps is whether they have variable or fixed displacement.
+In a variable displacement system, you can adjust the angle of your swash plate to vary your flow rate.
 You can’t do this on a fixed version, so you get one flow speed.

-The second broad category only has a single pump in it, but this is more of a commercial-grade option instead of for residential use.
+The second broad category only has a single pump, but this is more of a commercial-grade option than for residential use.
 So, the price to purchase it and perform maintenance tends to go up, but it has a much longer lifespan.

 Triplex Plunger Pump

-Professional or commercial-grade pressure washer pumps use this system because they can run for thousands of hours before anything needs routine maintenance, and they offer an impressively high-pressure level.
+Professional or commercial-grade pressure washer pumps use this system because they can run for thousands of hours before anything needs routine maintenance and offer an impressively high-pressure level.

 They use connecting rods and a crankshaft to make the positive action pistons suck up the water and push it out each time the pistons finish a stroke, similar to a car engine’s setup.
 They run cooler, and they are almost 90% efficient.

-With this pump, the pistons will stroke around 120-degrees apart, and this gives you a much more smooth flow over the crankshaft’s revolution.
-You’ll find this pump in pressure washers that offer over 3,000 PSI, and the following video illustrates how this pump works.
+With this pump, the pistons fall around 120 degrees apart, giving you a smoother flow over the crankshaft’s revolution.
+You’ll find this pump in pressure washers that offer over 3,000 PSI.

 Pros

-• Stationary seal means less wear and tear
+• A stationary seal means less wear and tear

-• Lower operating speeds keeps it running at cooler temperatures
+• Lower operating speeds keep it running at cooler temperatures

 • Less prone to leaking at higher pressures